 Eligibility.
-Our and our affiliates' employees, directors, consultants and advisors are eligible to participate in the 2021 Plan, provided that, subject to such express exceptions, if any, as the Administrator may establish, eligibility is further limited to those persons as to whom the use of a Form S-8 registration statement is permissible under applicable SEC rules.
+Our employees, directors, consultants and advisors are eligible to participate in the 2021 Plan.
 Eligibility for stock options intended to be incentive stock options, or ISOs, is limited to our employees or employees of certain affiliates.
 Eligibility for stock options, other than ISOs, and stock appreciation rights, or SARs, is limited to individuals who are providing direct services to us or certain affiliates on the date of grant of the award.

 Authorized Shares.
-Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the 2021 Plan is 47,037,113 shares (the "share pool").
-Of the 47,037,113 shares authorized for issuance under the 2021 Plan, we expect to make certain grants in connection with this offering.
-See "-IPO Equity Grants."
-The share pool will automatically increase on January 1 of each year beginning in 2022 and continuing through and including 2031 by the lesser of (i) five percent of the number of shares of our common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares determined by our Board of Directors on or prior to such date for such year.
-Up to 47,037,113 shares may be delivered in satisfaction of ISOs.
+Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the 2021 Plan is shares.
+Up to shares may be delivered in satisfaction of ISOs.
 The number of shares of our common stock delivered in satisfaction of awards under the 2021 Plan is determined (i) by excluding shares withheld by us in payment of the exercise price or purchase price of the award or in satisfaction of tax withholding requirements with respect to the award, (ii) by including only the number of shares delivered in settlement of a SAR that is settled in shares of our common stock, and (iii) by excluding any shares underlying awards settled in cash or that expire, become unexercisable, terminate or are forfeited to or repurchased by us, in each case, without the delivery of shares of our common stock (or retention, in the case of restricted stock or unrestricted stock).
-The number of shares available for delivery under the 2021 Plan will not be increased by any shares that have been delivered under the 2021 Plan may be authorized but unissued shares, treasury shares or previously issued shares acquired by us.
+The number of shares available for delivery under the 2021 Plan will not be increased by any shares that have been delivered under the 2021 Plan and are subsequently repurchased using proceeds directly attributable to stock option exercises.
+Shares that may be delivered under the 2021 Plan may be authorized but unissued shares, treasury shares or previously issued shares acquired by us.

 Types of Awards.
 The 2021 Plan provides for the grant of stock options, SARs, restricted and unrestricted stock and stock units, performance awards and other awards that are convertible into or otherwise based on our common stock.
-Dividend equivalents may also be provided in connection with awards under the 2021 Plan.
+Dividend equivalents may also be provided in connection with awards under the 2021 Plan, other than with respect to stock options or SARs.